redeboer/bossdoc/docs/appendices/tips/troubleshooting.md

 You should now be able to read-write in _all_ your sessions.

-## I'm sure my job is set up correctly, but it keeps resulting in:
+## I'm sure my job is set up correctly, but it keeps resulting this error

 ```text
 JobOptionsSvc       ERROR # =======> <package>/share/jobOptions_<package>.txt